SoubhagyaSDas/Sudoku-io/README.md

 ### Backend

-The `sudoku-backend` folder contains all the backend logic for our Sudoku Web App.
+The `Sudoku-backend` folder contains all the backend logic for our Sudoku Web App.
 This includes:

 - **Backend Logic:** The core functionality of the Sudoku game, including communication between the backend and the database.

 - **API Documentation:** Detailed documentation for the API endpoints used in the backend.

-- **Testing Files:** All the testing files for the backend are located in the `sudoku-backend` folder.
+- **Testing Files:** All the testing files for the backend are located in the `Sudoku-backend` folder.

 ### Frontend

-The frontend of our web app is organized into folders containing JSX files, inside `sudoku-frontend`  These files collectively form the user interface and functionality of the Sudoku Web App.
+The frontend of our web app is organized into folders containing JSX files, inside `Sudoku-frontend`  These files collectively form the user interface and functionality of the Sudoku Web App.

 ### Contributions